MKTG 464 Marketing Strategy and Management: Company

 Places to Start Research

-- Information on public companies is much more readily available than info on private companies or subsidiaries.
-Tips on researching private companies.
+- Private Companies: information on public companies is much more readily available than info on private companies or subsidiaries.

 Finding 10-Ks and 20-Fs